You need a loan but keep getting denied: What now?

 Couple Applying For A Loan

 To qualify for a personal loan, you’ll need to meet a few basic requirements.
-Although some of these requirements will vary from lender to lender, most of them are fairly common.
-These requirements state that you:
+Although some of these requirements will vary from lender to lender, most of them are common.

 • Must be 18 years of age or older